-- 10. In North America, there are CIS that take their responsibilities vis a vis shareholder rights beyond CIS industry association guidelines.
+- 11. In North America, certain CIS have taken their responsibilities vis à vis governance beyond CIS industry association guidelines and regulatory requirements.
 These CIS have stated investment objectives and strategies to follow socially responsible investing principles and establish and publicize their guidelines for exercising shareholder rights.
 12 These CIS also disclose to investors how they intend to exercise voting rights and take other corporate action relating to the companies whose securities they hold.
 Domini Social Investments was the first fund group in the United States to provide this information at their Internet website and the Ethical Funds were the first in Canada to publish their voting and social activism guidelines and their actual voting practices.
 These fund companies acknowledge their fiduciary obligations to consider every proxy vote and vote only in the best interests of investors, taking into account financial considerations and social objectives of those investors and the funds.
-These fund companies also advocate for the right of investors to know how their mutual fund influences corporate governance to allow investors to monitor whether this activity is consistent with their own financial and social objectives. - At least one other major North American fund company publicizes a summary of its 11. voting practices.
-The Vanguard Group's Proxy Voting Policies are a short summary designed to provide information to investors, without the detail provided by the socially responsible mutual funds.
-13 Vanguard notes its fiduciary obligations and states that in determining how to vote proxies for the corporations whose securities are held by the funds, its primary consideration will be to maximize shareholder value.
-Vanguard also gives a brief description of its policies regarding election of directors, corporate social and policy issues, issues of corporate structure and shareholder rights and executive and director compensation. - Shareholder activist groups in the United States have lobbied for disclosure of mutual funds' voting practices.
-Recently, three such groups filed rule-making petitions with the U.S. Securities and Exchange Commission (SEC) asking the SEC to require a mutual fund to tell investors more information about the fund's portfolio and how the fund intends to vote those securities.
-These shareholder groups assert that this information is necessary to ensure investors are better able to make informed investment decisions and purchase mutual funds whose investment philosophy is aligned with their own.
+These fund companies also advocate for the right of investors to know how their mutual fund influences corporate governance to allow investors to monitor whether this activity is consistent with their own financial and social objectives. - 12.
+At least one other major North American fund company began publishing a summary of its voting practices before US regulation required it to do so.
+The Vanguard Group published its Proxy Voting Policies beginning in 2002.
+Vanguard noted its fiduciary obligations and stated that in determining how to vote proxies for the corporations whose securities are held by the funds, its primary consideration would be to maximize shareholder value.
+Vanguard also gave a brief description of its policies regarding election of directors, corporate social and policy issues, issues of corporate structure and shareholder rights and executive and director compensation.